devalexqt/JS-Page-Manager/README.md

   })
 ```

-After PageManager object will be ready than You can show any page from stack container to display container.
+After PageManager object will be ready then You can show any page from stack container to display container.

 ``` javascript
 	PageManager.showPage('page-main-id',function(err,page){